- Disabilities & the Disabled

-My boyfriend suffers from minor Cerebral Palsy.
+A friend of mine suffers from minor Cerebral Palsy.
 He does not collect disability.
 However, he is in search of a better position so he can better take care of himself, as he has elderly parents, that, unfortunately cannot be around forever.

 Abby Curran represented Iowa at the Miss USA pageant in 2008.
 She was born with Cerebral Palsy.
 She has made guest appearances on The Ellen DeGeneres Show, CBS The Early Show, Inside Edition, Access Hollywood, Extra, and CNN Headline News.
 She is the chairman of her own non-profit pageant, "The Miss You Can Do It Pageant." for young girls and women with special challenges.
 She wants other girls like her to know they can compete like anyone else.
 I say, "KUDOS to her."